Shnn/gtfs_SQL_importer/README.md

 * [GTFS (General Transit Feed Specification)](http://code.google.com/transit/spec/transit_feed_specification.html)
 * [List of Public GTFS feeds](http://code.google.com/p/googletransitdatafeed/wiki/PublicFeeds)

+This fork plans to clean up the import to stay as true to the GTFS specification as possible.
+The current version does some work to add columns, translate things, and doesn't import all tables.

 # License
 Released under the MIT (X11) license.
 See LICENSE in this directory.